 Developing and commercializing each of our non-driver products requires a significant amount of management, engineering and monetary resources.
 For example, we have established certain in-house facilities for key manufacturing processes of our non-driver products including LCoS microdisplay, WLO and 3D sensing.
 Numerous uncertainties exist in developing new products and we cannot assure you that we will be able to develop our non-driver products successfully.
 We may underestimate the amount of capital, personnel and other resources required to develop and commercialize our non-driver products.
-We may also overestimate the market potential of the end products that are utilizing or will utilize our non-driver products.
-The failure or delay in the development, production or commercialization of any of our non-driver products, the occurrence of any product defects or design flaws, or the low market acceptance of or demand for either of our products or the end devices using our products may adversely affect the impairment of our long-term non-financial assets, which consist of property, plant and equipment and intangible assets, for non-driver products, our results of operations and growth prospects.
+We may also overestimate the market potential of the end products that are utilizing or will utilize our non-driver products, the occurrence of any product defects or design flaws, or the low market acceptance of or demand for either of our products or the end devices using our products may adversely affect the impairment of our long-term non-financial assets, which consist of property, plant and equipment and intangible assets, for non-driver products, our results of operations and growth prospects.
 The lower capacity utilization rate of our factories will negatively affect our gross margin and our results of operations.
 Moreover, we will be subject to higher ramp-up expenses in the early stage of mass production of our non-driver products.